-Last Updated on April 25, 2024 by Alex Horscroft
+Last Updated on June 26, 2024 by Alex Horscroft

-What Is a Block?
+What Is a Block in Table Tennis?

 The block is your ideal defensive shot for tackling balls that are too fast to attack.
 It has a short stroke length, is easy to perform, and every player uses it irrespective of their style of play.

-Why Should I Learn the Block?
+Why Should I Learn the Block in Table Tennis?

 The modern table tennis game is dominated by the offensive style which has reduced the average time we have to react to incoming shots.
 This means we are frequently facing balls that are too quick to play effective counter-attacks against.